The Fractional CxO Trend: Why You Can’t Afford to Miss Out

 What is a Fractional Executive?

-They exist for every position of the C-suite: CFO, CMO, CIO, CHRO, CTO, COO, CRO, VP Sales, and even Chief of Staff.
-Because there are so many variations of C-level executions, they are often known as “CxOs.”
-If you’re a small business owner, you’re probably already fulfilling all of these roles on your own.
+They exist in virtually every corner of the C-suite, including CFO, CMO, CIO, CHRO, CTO, COO, CRO, VP of Sales, and even Chief of Staff.
+Because these roles vary so widely, fractional leaders are often grouped under the umbrella term “CxOs.”
+If you run a small business, chances are you wear many—or all—of these hats already.

 How Fractional Leadership Can Transform A Startup